CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

   To create a production build, run yarn build.
 ```

-Open the `Local` URL in the browser and you should see a page welcoming you to your Vue.js app.
+Open the `Local` URL in the browser and you should see a page welcoming you to your Vue app.

 ![Vue app intro screen](./images/1-1-hello-vue.png)